harbortype/glyphs-scripts/README.md

 - **New Tab with Vertically Shifted Components:** Opens a new edit tab with components that are transformed beyond mere horizontal shifts.
 - **Open All Nodes:** Opens all nodes for the selected paths (or all paths if none are selected).
 - **Open Selected Nodes:** Opens the selected nodes.
+- **Remove Overlaps and Correct Path Directions in All Masters:** Removes overlaps (if so, copies the original to the background), corrects path directions in all layers and opens a new tab with glyphs that became incompatible.
+Reports in Macro Window.
 - **Rename Glyphs and Update Features:** Renames glyphs and updates all classes and features.
 Will match either the entire glyph name or the dot suffix.
 Needs Vanilla.
 - **Reorder Axes:** Reorder axes and their values in masters, instances and special layers.
 Needs Vanilla.
 - **Replace in Family Name:** Finds and replaces in family name, including Variable Font Family Name and instances’ familyName custom parameters.
 Needs Vanilla.